Frequently Asked Questions

 Your host university will assist you in finding accommodation.
 You will automatically receive further information on accommodation at the end of June for your study period at UCPH.

-If you, as a non-EU student, are offered admission to the programme, you must apply for a visa.
-We will start your online visa application (ST1) to Denmark on your behalf once you are fully admitted to the programme.
 We will initiate visa applications for fully admitted students in late May.
 You will receive an email with instructions on how to fill out your part of the application.
 After you have received the email, you must continue your visa application on your own.

 You must pay the processing fee for your visa yourself.
 We cannot make any payments for your scholarship in advance to cover travel, visa fees, etc.